Jokes Just a few of the flames from the fire I've been spitting on my Twitter feed.

 — Jesse Fernandez (@JesseFernandez) August 7, 2015

 Fashion is a glimpse into someone's opinion about the world.
 It's communication they wear.
-A Detroit Tigers hat says they like hearing "maybe next year."
-Beats by Dre says they like Dr. Dre better than they like good headphones.
-Bald/visor/convertible combo says they drove under a falling Mach 3 billboard.
+For example, a Detroit Tigers hat says that person likes hearing "maybe next year."
 But people share and support these fashion statements.
 The bald/visor/convertible guy has a bald/visor/convertible crew, and I think that's kinda great.
 It means whatever you're into, there's probably a group for you.
 We don't all have to like a fashion statement--but unless your soul is a stale Triscuit--we should appreciate that it makes someone happy.

 There's more bacteria in your mouth than on your butt science is horrible don't learn it

 Everything that happens is caused.

 Every breath of an ant and rotation of a galaxy acts because it's been acted upon.
 Whatever led to The Big Bang was simply (well, complicatedly) the first dominos falling in a chain of events that eventually caused enough free time in your day for you to read this.
 It's as if God is watching his universal Rube Goldberg machine whir and spin; the sparkle of billions of galaxies glistening as he observes a domino effect turn single-celled organisms into communities of cells with plinko machines of synapse-firings that vie for behaviors that those cells perceive as decisions--all while light years away black holes warp time into their immense gravity.
 Are your hiccups cured yet?
 I can keep going.

 My college knows I got a degree in the arts, why do they keep acting like I have money to donate to their annual fund